gvanaja16/BLINKIT_ANALYSIS_WITHEXCEL/README.md

 I analyzed sales based on the year in which the outlets were established.

-This helped me understand how sales have changed over the years and identify the years with higher sales performance.
+This helped me understand how sales changed over the years and identify the years with higher sales performance.

 ### 2. Outlet Size